ebzzry/ebzzry.github.io/en/fkd/nix.md

 your [donations](https://nixos.org/nixos/foundation.html) will significantly help in the development of Nix.
 Join the [community](https://nixos.org/nixos/community.html) and help make it grow!

-The banner image used at the top is from [wallhaven](https://alpha.wallhaven.cc/wallpaper/751942).

 <a name="bonus"></a> Bonus
 --------------------------